acquia/cli/CONTRIBUTING.md

 To test changes in production mode, build and run `acli.phar` using this process.
 The _build-release_ stage of [`.github/workflows/ci.yml`](.github/workflows/ci.yml) follows a similar process.

 1. Install Composer production dependencies: `composer install --no-dev --optimize-autoloader`
+2. Create a `.env` file with Bugsnag and Amplitude keys
-1. Clear and rebuild your Symfony caches: `./bin/acli ckc && ./bin/acli cc`
+3. Clear and rebuild your Symfony caches: `./bin/acli ckc && ./bin/acli cc`
-1. Install Box (only need to do this once): `composer box-install`
+4. Install Box (only need to do this once): `composer box-install`
-1. Compile phar: `composer box-compile`
+5. Compile phar: `composer box-compile`

 ### Testing the `update` command